chrisjcoates/Frame-Grouping-Tool/README.md

 ## Overview

-The **Frame Grouping Tool** lets you upload an Excel file of structural openings (with height and width values) and automatically groups them into compatible frame sets based on standard and maximum tolerance values.
+The **Frame Grouping Tool** lets you upload an Excel file of structural openings (with height, width, and depth values) and automatically groups them into compatible frame sets based on standard and maximum tolerance values.

+This tool is designed to assist with creating take-offs from architectural door set schedules for buildings.

 All processing happens **locally in the browser** — no data is stored.